 AIRAM HERNÁNDEZ, TENOR

 Airam Hernández has quickly become one of the most promising young tenors of his generation.
 The uniqueness of his timbre and his highly developed musicality has given him a place of honor among the rising stars of the opera world, ever since the recent start of his career.
-This 2017 he have made his house and role debuts as Edgardo in Lucia de Lammermoor at Opéra de Lausanne, and as Faust in Charles Gounod’s homonymous masterpiece in Ópera de Tenerife.
-Future engagements will lead him to Semperoper Dresden, Théâtre du Capitole of Toulouse, Grand Théâtre de Luxembourg, De Nationale Opera of Amsterdam, Dallas Opera, among many others.
+In 2017 he have made his house and role debuts as Edgardo in Lucia de Lammermoor at Opéra de Lausanne, and as Faust in Charles Gounod’s homonymous masterpiece in Ópera de Tenerife.
+Future engagements will lead him to Gran Teatre del Liceu of Barcelona, Théâtre du Capitole of Toulouse, Grand Théâtre de Luxembourg, De Nationale Opera of Amsterdam, Dallas Opera, among many others.